 Do I have to use my Prism account for email?

 Our registration database as well as the mark database is based on the Prism

-cse account, not your York ID.
-Without the Prism account, we
+cse account, not your York ID (because the latter has no authentication

-a coding style makes your code more readable and, hence, improves
+Following a coding style makes your code more readable and, hence,

-maintainability.
-Style will be taken into account when evaluating labtests.
+improves maintainability.
+Style will be taken into account when evaluating

 What is the policy on academic dishonesty?

-measures to detect irregularities are in place and are continually upgraded.
+to detect irregularities are in place and are continually upgraded.
+For example, tests

 More about academic dishonesty can be found